harvard-dce/mh-opsworks/README.md

 * Opsworks Stack Limit for the entire account, not limited per region.

-Fortunately error messages are fairly clear when a resource limit is hit, either in the shell output of mh-opsworks or in the aws web cloudformation (or other) UIs.
+Fortunately error messages are fairly clear when a resource limit is hit, either in the shell output of oc-opsworks or in the aws web cloudformation (or other) UIs.

 ### Custom Tags